Crazy, Stupid, Love

-Crazy, Stupid, Love. is a 2011 American romantic comedy film directed by Glenn Ficarra and John Requa, written by Dan Fogelman and starring Steve Carell, Ryan Gosling, Julianne Moore, Emma Stone, John Carroll Lynch, Marisa Tomei and Kevin Bacon.

-The film follows a series of interconnected love stories centered on Cal Weaver (Carrell), a recently separated man who learns how to be more romantic and charm women.
+Crazy, Stupid, Love. is a 2011 American romantic comedy film directed by Glenn Ficarra and John Requa and written by Dan Fogelman.
+It stars Steve Carell, Ryan Gosling, Julianne Moore, Emma Stone, John Carroll Lynch, Marisa Tomei, and Kevin Bacon.
+It follows a series of interconnected love stories centered on a recently separated man, played by Carrell, who learns how to be more romantic and charm women.

-The film was released in the United States by Warner Bros.
-Pictures on July 29, 2011, grossing $145 million against its $50 million budget and was well received by critics.
-Gosling was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy for his performance.
+The film was theatrically released in the United States on July 29, 2011, by Warner Bros.
+Pictures.
+It received positive reviews from critics and was a box office success, grossing over $145 million worldwide against a $50 million budget.
+It was nominated for Best Comedy at the 17th Critics' Choice Awards, while Gosling was nominated for Best Actor in a Motion Picture – Musical or Comedy at the 69th Golden Globe Awards.